CERT-Polska/mwdb-core/docs/setup-and-configuration.rst

    Remember to run ``mwdb-core configure`` after each version upgrade to apply database migrations

-Alternative setup using Docker Compose
+Alternative setup with Docker Compose
 --------------------------------------

 The quickest way setup MWDB is to just clone the repository and use Docker-Compose.
 We recommend this method **only for testing** because it can be a bit more difficult to install extensions and integrate with other services.